 Any student utilizing VA Education Benefits must follow specific guidelines established by the Dept. of Veterans Affairs (VA).
-When submitting a Certification Request to the Veterans Services Office, you are agreeing to follow these VA guidelines.
+When submitting a Certification Request to the Veterans Resource Center, you are agreeing to follow these VA guidelines.

 Change in Status